60. “Too Close For Comfort – Canada’s Future Within Fortress North America” – by Maude Barlow

 Floyd Rudmin taps Richard’s research for his own book, which entry follows this one.

 This was an interesting read, although I didn’t enjoy Preston’s treatment of First Nations people.
 He doesn’t seem to care about them.
 The book is full of specialist minutiae, but if you’re an active reader, you can just jump on your computer and search terms and so on that you don’t know.
 Preston, I might add, puts himself in the camp that pooh pooh’s the idea that the US would ever invade Canada, which is interesting because he makes no solid case himself for his trust in uncle Sam.
 He wrote just before the era of democracy- and national sovereignty-killing free trade agreements dawned or he might have seen things a little differently.
-(The US has used other means to conquer Canada, but that doesn’t mean the political entity of Canada is still safe.)
-Corporatocracy led by the US was already in formation 1977, but still new enough that people would not have grasped it’s full contours in 1977.
-The American empire is now seen as a new type of empire, which it is, and that has a lot to do with the rise of corporatocracy, which is the rule of corporations.
+(The US has used other means to conquer Canada, but that doesn’t mean that Canada is safe from uncle Sam’s muscle.)
+Corporatocracy led by the US was already in formation 1977, but still new enough that people would not have grasped its full contours in 1977.
+The American empire is now seen as a new type of empire, which it is, and that has a lot to do with the rise of Corporatocracy, which is rule by corporations.
 But corporations need states.
 And so on…

 nuggets: 1.
-“The commonly-held belief that American military force will never again be used to threaten Canada or to override Canadian wishes is… fairly recent.” (pg 3) 2.
-“President Ford warned oil-producing states that nations have often gone to war to obtain vital natural resources (a pronouncement that was, incidentally, made in Detroit close to the Canadian border)…” (pg 4) 3.
-Reviewing past American pronouncements by US officials, like Henry Kissinger, that were bellicose and threatening, Preston muses that “It would be interesting to know what plans American government departments or agencies prepared and held in readiness during the October 1970 crisis in Quebec, and to know further what is envisaged for the protection of American interests if Quebec separatism again leads to turmoil.” (pg 4) 4.
-11. The dominant theme for Americans and the British, in relation to North America, was whether the tense Anglo-American relationship would take the form of a military confrontation. (pg 11) 5.
-Some British official discussed the possibility of a pre-emptive invasion of the US. (pg 14) 6.
-Abraham Lincoln’s Secretary of State was an annexationist (believed that Canada should be annexed). (pg 23) 7.
-The British tie to Canada, with it’s military component, “was the cause of American hostility to Canada and if the British commitment” to the defence of Canada “were reduced, that danger would be decreased also,” said British Prime Minister William Ewart Gladstone.
-8. Canada a political football, which is why there was the view that America might invade Canada to peeve Britain, should the provocation be sufficient (pg 35) 9.
-Canadian Confederation seen as a good reason for defensive reasons (pg 37) 10.
-“Lt.-Gen. Sir John Michel, GOC in North America, reported that the United States,” in 1866, “was fully occupied with Reconstruction.
+“The commonly-held belief that American military force will never again be used to threaten Canada or to override Canadian wishes is… fairly recent.” (pg 3).
+2. “President Ford warned oil-producing states that nations have often gone to war to obtain vital natural resources (a pronouncement that was, incidentally, made in Detroit close to the Canadian border)…” (pg 4).
+3. Reviewing past American pronouncements by US officials, like Henry Kissinger, that were bellicose and threatening, Preston muses that “It would be interesting to know what plans American government departments or agencies prepared and held in readiness during the October 1970 crisis in Quebec, and to know further what is envisaged for the protection of American interests if Quebec separatism again leads to turmoil.” (pg 4).
+4. The dominant theme for Americans and the British, in relation to North America, was whether the tense Anglo-American relationship would take the form of a military confrontation (pg 11).
+5. Some British official discussed the possibility of a pre-emptive invasion of the US (pg 14).
+6. Abraham Lincoln’s Secretary of State was an annexationist (believed that Canada should be annexed) (pg 23).
+7. The British tie to Canada, with its military component, “was the cause of American hostility to Canada and if the British commitment” to the defence of Canada “were reduced, that danger would be decreased also,” said British Prime Minister William Ewart Gladstone. (pg 35) 8.
+Canada a political football, which is why there was the view that America might invade Canada to peeve Britain, should the provocation be sufficient (pg 35).
+9. Canadian Confederation seen as a good idea for defensive reasons (pg 37).
+10. “Lt.-Gen. Sir John Michel, GOC in North America, reported that the United States,” in 1866, “was fully occupied with Reconstruction.
 But Michel added that, if present Canadian weakness continued and a dispute with Britain arose, American troops could occupy Montreal within ten days.
 Michel’s disturbing revelation was not made public… just when the possibility of a major American invasion seemed to have declined, Fenian disturbances increased on the border and continued for several years.”
-Fenians were Irish and sought to right the wrongs done to Ireland by attacking Canada, by provoking the US into attacking Canada, if I’m not mistaken. (pgs 38 & 39) 11.
-“The Governor of Maine, the state most exposed to a British-Canadian attack, saw Confederation as a threat.” (pg 40) 12.
-US purchase of Alaska was partly an effort to offset British power in North America “and to bring pressure on Canada for annexation.” – R.P. (pg 40) 12.
-“American vengeance” toward dispossessed and fleeing American Sioux Indians after the defeat of General Custer in 1876!
-13. There was an annexation movement in Nova Scotia (1868-69) (pg 57) 14.
-US Senator Ambrose E. Burnside of Rhode Island “was an ardent advocate of the absorption of Canada.” – R.P. (pg 84) Richard Preston seems to have as little affection for labor as he does for First Nations people (pg 118) 15.
-Britain’s ‘benevolent’ neutrality toward America’s war with Spain turned American hostility toward Britain into affection (pg 141) 16.
-Britain stuck with Canada for as long as it did for Britain (aka “Imperial Defence”) (pgs 160 & 161) 17.
-Governor General Earl Grey said that once Americans had squandered their inheritance, they would seek to tap into Canada’s.
+Fenians were Irish and sought to right the wrongs done to Ireland by attacking Canada indirectly, by provoking the US into attacking Canada, if I’m not mistaken (pgs 38 & 39).
+11. “The Governor of Maine, the state most exposed to a British-Canadian attack, saw Confederation as a threat.” (pg 40).
+12. US purchase of Alaska was partly an effort to offset British power in North America “and to bring pressure on Canada for annexation.” – R.P. (pg 40) 13.
+“American vengeance” toward dispossessed and fleeing American Sioux Indians after the defeat of General Custer in 1876 is mentioned (pg 64).
+14. There was an annexation movement in Nova Scotia (1868-69) (pg 57).
+15. US Senator Ambrose E. Burnside of Rhode Island “was an ardent advocate of the absorption of Canada.” – R.P. (pg 84).
+16. Richard Preston seems to have as little affection for labor as he does for First Nations people (pg 118).
+17. Britain’s ‘benevolent’ neutrality toward America’s war with Spain turned American hostility toward Britain into affection (pg 141).
+18. Britain stuck with Canada for as long as it did for Britain’s sake only (aka “Imperial Defence”) (pgs 160 & 161).
+19. Governor General Earl Grey said that once Americans had squandered their inheritance, they would seek to tap into Canada’s (pg 199).